JhanLiufu/SWRControl2021_Yu/offline_test/Notebooks/README.md

 ---

+## Analysis Tips

+- Whether ```Offline(Hilbert)``` and ```Offline(RMS)``` detect roughly the same number of events?
+- Does this number make sense based on how frequent SWR events take place in reality?
+- Go through the plots: are the detected segments really SWR events?
+- Pay close attention to events detected by either Hilbert or RMS but not both; tweak _numstd and _lenthreshold accordingly

+---

 ## Variable Naming Pattern

 All variables (including lists, arrays and constants) in this notebook follow this naming pattern: ```[detection type]_[processing method]_[description]```.